spirom/spark-streaming-with-kafka/README.md

 <p>When a new stream is subsequently created, the RDDs produced
-have five partitions, but only two of them contain data, as all the data has been drained from the initial three partitions of the topic, by the first stream.</p>
+have five partitions, but only two of them contain data, as all the data has been drained from the initial three partitions of the topic, by the first stream.
+Now all 500 messages (288 + 212) from the second set have been delivered. </p>

 <pre>
 [2] *** got an RDD, size = 212